 - The Bullroarer: An Instrument That Whirls Through Cultures and Time

 Illustration of the parts of a hurdy gurdy.
 (Public Domain)

 It has often been remarked that the sound produced by a hurdy gurdy is similar to that of a bagpipe.
 This is due to the presence of several drone strings outside the keybox, which sound the same note continuously.
 One of these drone strings is supported by a chien (French for dog), which is a small moveable bridge.
 By cranking the wheel harder, the chien may be made to vibrate rhythmically, which produces a buzzing accompaniment to the tune.

-The earliest form of the hurdy gurdy that is known for sure is known as an organistrum, depictions of which have been dated to the 12 th century.
-This instrument was a larger version of the hurdy gurdy, and required two musicians to play it.
-The organistrum was mainly used in the church for sacred music, though the wooden keys could also be re-arranged in order to play secular music as well.
+The earliest form of the hurdy gurdy that is known for sure is known as an organistrum.
+Depictions of that instrument have been dated to the 12th century.
+The organistrum was a larger version of the hurdy gurdy and required two musicians to play it.
+It was mainly used in the church for sacred music, though the wooden keys could also be re-arranged in order to play secular music as well.

 12th century relief indicating two players needed to play the organistrum.
 Church of Toro, Zamora, Spain.
 (Public Domain)